 |Typical Welsh Baccalaureate offer||Grades AAB from a combination of 2 A-levels and the Welsh Baccalaureate Advanced Diploma Core.|

-The first year is an introductory year.
-It is the results of the second and final years of study that determine your degree classification.
-The degree is made up of compulsory modules as well as optional modules, allowing you to tailor your degree to reflect your specific interests.
+The programme comprises compulsory and optional modules, allowing you to tailor your degree to reflect your specific interests.
 A particular feature is the option of writing a dissertation in your final year.
-This is highly regarded by employers because it indicates that you can carry out original research.
+This is highly regarded by employers because it indicates that you can undertake original research.

 |Module title||Module code||Credits|